liangyuanpeng/karmada/docs/proposals/corss-cluster-statefulset/README.md

 ### Goals

 - Defining an API(TBD,karmada/StatefulSet?) enables users to implement specific logic for stateful operator applications across clusters.
--  Propose the implementation ideas for involved components, including the new controller of `cross_cluster_statefulset_controller` in karma -controller-manager.
+-  Propose the implementation ideas for involved components, including the new controller of `cross_cluster_statefulset_controller` in karmada-controller-manager.

 ### Non-Goals